docsforadobe/after-effects-scripting-guide/docs/globals.rst

 ``fps``         The frames-per-second, a floating-point value.
 ``isDuration``  Optional.
 When true, the time is a duration (measured from
                 frame 0).
-When false (the default), the time is measured from the project’s starting frame.
+When false (the default), the time is measured from the project's starting frame.
 ==============  ===============================================================

 **Returns**

-String in the project’s current time display format.
+String in the project's current time display format.

 ----